 The judge was convinced, and used Husband’s current income to determine maintenance and child support.

 During the marriage, Husband had started working on an advanced degree, which he had not yet attained.
 And he incurred tens of thousands in student loans, for which he now wanted to receive a credit on the marital spreadsheet.
+Further, the husband actually had the post-9/11 GI Bill, but instead of using it on his own education, he let his emancipated daughter from a prior marriage use it instead.
+That’s fine, but his doing so means he incurred student loans during the marriage which could have been avoided.

 “The determination that a student loan is marital debt, however, does not foreclose a trial court from allocating responsibility for payment of the loan entirely to the party who incurred it… A court does not abuse its discretion in finding that a student loan should be solely the incurring party’s responsibility because the party’s degree was earned later in the marriage and will primarily benefit that party.”Morton.2In re: Marriage of Morton, 2016 COA 1, ¶ 9.